MahaAmin/DevOps-HandsOn/kubernetes.md

     - To scale down --> delete pods.
     - **Multi-Container PODS:**
         - A single pod can have multiple containers inside it.
-        - Multiple container but in **different types**.
+        - Multiple containers but in **different types**.
         - They are called **Helper containers**.
 Containers that are highly assciociated with the main container in the pod.
         - Multiple containers are not intended for scaling, but rather for functionality.
         - Containers in the same pod shares the same network-space, and storage-space.
-        - They can communicate with eachother as "localhost", as they are in the same pod.
+        - They can communicate with eachother through "localhost", as they are in the same pod.
         - When scaling up all containers in the same pods get replicated, and in scaling down all containers die together.

 - **Replication Controllers:**